 Akebia Quinata has a very elegant appearance especially in spring when it blooms producing numerous flowers that hide in small groups among the green leaves.
 In summer it yields large fruits, also of violet color, which then reach the light brown of maturity; each berry finally tends to open longitudinally showing the white and creamy pulp composed of a large quantity of small black seeds.

-The specimens of this plant grow rapidly in a few years; they can reach heights of more than eight meters, climbing easily on houses, walls or cliffs.
+Some specimens of this plant grow rapidly in a few years; they can reach heights of more than eight meters, climbing easily on houses, walls or cliffs.
 The speed of its growth makes it an often invasive plant, but the right cultivation and an appropriate pruning, will allow to have the right control.
 The akebia are really resistant plants and they can also bear very cold climates, but for a luxuriant growth they need a lot of sun, little wind and a well drained soil perhaps composed of soil and little washed river sand.

 Akebia Quinata does not require particularly deep soils and this can also be grown in large pots with a repotting every two years to allow the roots to have more space.
 In less sunny and shady areas will grow the same but will produce less flowers.